 Hit the Trails at Coast Gravity Mountain Bike Park

 The trails at Coast Gravity Park are beloved by mountain bikers of all levels and rider abilities.
 Designed by professional builders and riders (and Sunshine Coast locals), these trails are fast and flowy with slick berms, fun step-ups and an array of jumps and other technical features.
-You’ll want a full suspension bike to make the most of your day in the park.
-Rent one from the bike park, just make sure to pre-book ahead of time as they can’t guarantee day-of stock is available.
+You'll want a full suspension bike to make the most of your day in the park.
+The bike park is working on bringing in a fleet of rental bikes, so stay tuned.

 One of the best ways to experience the Sunshine Coast?
 From the water.
 There's 180-kilometres of coastline, plus even more waterways, sheltered inlets and bays, and backcountry lakes to explore.